Windows Media Player

 If you are interested in the VirtualDub VobSub plugin, you are advised to download the old VobSub 2.23

 All things considered, DirectVobSub is a piece of software worth trying if you need a DirectShow filter offering many advanced options, so you can view subtitles optimally and according to your requirements.

 External subtitle files can be easily read and superimposed on any playing video file.

-In case the automatic installation doesn’t work, you need to take the following steps:
+In case the automatic installation doesn’t work (you may encounter this problem especially to old releases), you need to take the following steps:

 - unarchive; use the files from either “Release folder” (for Windows9x/ME), or from the “Release Unicode” (for Windows 2000/XP) or from “x86”, “x64” folders;